MysterJacob/BodzioBot/README.md

 (The normal is most significant bit.)

 # Known bugs
-- Timer going minus if less than 5 is supplied.
+- Timer going negative if less than 5 is supplied.